 compared for (in)equality, albeit through a (static) type cast.

-type is that their values are not
+Another problem with the current enum type is that their values are not

 restricted to the enum type name itself, but to the scope where the